BRITISH ACADEMY CONFERENCE

 The conference was organised by Professor Fiona Macpherson under the auspices of the Centre for the Study of Perceptual Experience at the University of Glasgow (http://www.gla.ac.uk/philosophy/cspe) and the Network for Sensory Research (http://networksensoryresearch.utoronto.ca).

-At the end of this conference, there will be a public Demonstration of Sensory Substitution and Augmentation Devices.
+At the end of this conference, there was a public Demonstration of Sensory Substitution and Augmentation Devices.